ChristopherMayens/ai-course-portfolio/exams.md

 ## Performance Summary and Reflections
 - In the first partial exam I didn’t get the grade I was hoping for.
 The most challenging part was the exercises, and it felt like there wasn’t enough time to complete both.
 I got stuck on one of them and struggled with time to finish the one I understood better.
 For the multiple-choice and short answer questions, I feel like I did okay.
 Not great, but not bad either.

 - The area I need to improve most is solving the 8-queens problem, which took up most of my time and I couldn’t complete.
 I also need to strengthen my understanding of different search strategies so I can solve a wider range of problems more efficiently.

-For the final exam I plan to be better prepared and expect a much better outcome.
+- I did well on the final exam and got a perfect score on the group assignment about the ethical impact of AI on society.
+On the exam itself, I only got two answers wrong and one partially incorrect.
+Overall, I earned a strong grade to finish the semester.